Scaling Methods for Stochastic Chemical Reaction Networks: A CRN with Bi-Modal Behavior

 We note that the process

 it is a square integrable martingale whose predictable increasing process is

 The martingale is vanishing as $N$ gets large by Doob's Inequality.
 The proposition is proved. \end{proof}

-Proposition~\ref{SACp} establishes a limit result for the sequence of processes $(Y^N_1(t)/N)$.
-In our construction of $(X^N_1(t))$, time intervals, whose lengths have an exponential distribution, are inserted.
-During these time intervals the coordinates do not change.
-To have a non-trivial limit result for $(X^N_1(t)/N)$, the timescale of the process has clearly to be sped-up.
+Proposition~\ref{SACp} establishes a convergence result for the sequence of processes $(Y^N_1(t)/N)$.
+In our construction of $(X^N_1(t))$, time intervals, whose durations are exponentially distributed, are inserted.
+During these time intervals, the coordinates of the process do not change.
+To have a non-trivial convergence result for $(X^N_1(t)/N)$, the timescale of the process has to be sped-up.
 It turns out that the convenient timescale for this is $(Nt)$, this is a consequence of the convergence in distribution of $(A_N(t)/N)$ established in Proposition~\ref{convA}.

 \begin{proposition} For the convergence in distribution, the relation

 holds, where $(a(t))$ is defined in Proposition~\ref{convA} and

 \end{proposition} \begin{proof} Note that both $(A_N(t))$ and $(B_N(t))$ are non-decreasing processes and that the relation $A_N(B_N(t)){\ge}t$ holds for all $t{\ge}0$.